As Columbia University students return from spring break, new policies could reshape life on campus

 “I don’t see how the spring is going to be peaceful at all for the students, for us,” Das said.

+Timothy Frye, professor of post-Soviet foreign policy, said, “The assault on higher education erodes our country’s greatest asset, our human capital, and benefits only those who seek us harm.”

+“Don’t be afraid,” Frye said.
+“We are attacked not because we are weak but because we are strong.”

-CNN’s Gloria Pazmino, Hanna Park and Sabrina Souza contributed to this report.
+CNN’s Gloria Pazmino, Hanna Park, Jeff Winter and Sabrina Souza contributed to this report.

 The-CNN-Wire